mturley/fasta-filter/README.md

 How to use:
 ===========

 So far I haven't exported these modules for other npm packages to use.
-But, you can clone/fork this repo and remove our starter input from `input/`, then alter `analyze.js` to meet your needs.
-Run it at the command line, from the root of this repo, with `./analyze`.
+But you can use this repo by following these steps:
+1. Download and install NodeJS (and npm with it) from https://nodejs.org/en/.
+2. Clone/fork this repo.
+Open a terminal at the root of the clone, and run `npm install`.
+3. Remove our starter input from `input/`
+4. Alter `analyze.js` to meet your needs (input and output filenames, and filter logic).
+5. At the terminal, from the `fasta-filter` directory, run `./analyze`.

+Note: You can also run `node analyze.js`, but the `./analyze` bash script will pump Node with a little more memory.
+So if you run into memory problems running directly with node, try my handy runner script.

 ### The `io.fasta` module:
 The `io.fasta` module takes fasta files and gives you an array of all the sequences in those files.